- Distance from Chicago: 183 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.You're in luck, because the Indianapolis Museum of Art stays open late on Fridays.
+1.Try to hit the road early and make it to the Indianapolis Museum of Art before it closes at 5 p.m.
 Don't miss pieces by British landscape painter J.M.W.
 Turner, as well as some outstanding art from the Pont-Aven School of Paul Gauguin.
 Kids get a kick out of the interactive contemporary piece, "Floor," by Korean artist Do-Ho Suh.
 The art continues outdoors in 100 Acres, which combines nature with sculpture including the newest, "Chop Stick," a concession stand-slash-swing carved from a 100-foot-tall tulip tree.

 2.Dinner is nearby at local indie pizza place, Bazbeaux.
 Any of the fresh toppings work on the famous "thin or thicker" crust, but we suggest the quattro formaggio, which ramps things up with bacon and mushrooms.

 3.Save some room for dessert at BRICs (Broad Ripple Ice Cream Station).
 It has become one of Indy's most popular scoop shops.
 Located along the Monon Trail greenway in a century-old former railway station, it's as charming as the hand-dipped chocolate choo choo, grasshopper, and Broad Ripple blackberry are delicious.